-Americans pay billions in bank fees, but you can be the exception
+Americans pay billions in bank fees every year, but you don’t have to be one of the people forking over fees

 Think fees are no big deal?